joone/IntroductionToVulkan/README.md

 ### [04 - Vertex Attributes](./Project/Tutorial04/)
 <img src="./Document/Images/04 - Vertex Attributes.png" height="96px" align="right">

-#### Buffers, images and fences
+#### Buffers, memory objects and fences

-This tutorial shows how to set up vertex attributes and bind buffer with vertex data.
-Here we also create images, memory objects and fences.
+This tutorial shows how to set up vertex attributes and bind buffer with a vertex data.
+Here we also create memory object (which is used by buffer) and fences.

 <hr>